zulip/zulip/help/configure-notification-bot.md

 Stream messages sent by the notification bot (including the topic) are translated into the language that the organization has configured as the [organization language for automated messages and invitation emails][org-lang].
-Private messages sent by the notification bot to a user will use [their preferred language](/help/change-your-language).
+Direct messages sent by the notification bot to a user will use [their preferred language](/help/change-your-language).

 ## Configure notification bot